 Below is a list of official recommended vaccinations for South Africa.
 Not all travel vaccines for South Africa will be right for you, nor necessary for your specific trip.

-In order to help you know exactly what injections for South Africa you may need, book a free telephone consultation with one of our prescribing nurses.
+Book an appointment online to get vaccinated at your local pharmacy.
+If you are unsure as to which vaccinations you require, book a free phone consultation with one of our medical advisors.
 They will provide you with a personal vaccine plan.

 Unfortunately, vaccinations for South Africa do not exist for all health risks.
 As you travel to South Africa, there are diseases to be aware of to remain safe while you are there.